 The common representations of the “system collapse” of Hegelian philosophy are superficial and false.

-There were many local Hegel renaissances outside Germany during Hegel’s time and afterwards (in all Scandinavia until about 1870, in Poland and Russia in the 19th century, in the USA and UK in the second half of the 19th century, in Italy from Hegel’s time uninterruptedly until the end of the 20th century etc.)
+There were many local Hegel renaissances outside Germany during Hegel’s time and afterwards (in all Scandinavia until about 1870, in Poland and Russia in the 19th century, in the UK6 and the USA 7 in the second half of the 19th century, in Italy from Hegel’s time uninterruptedly until the end of the 20th century etc.)

 However, all these Hegel receptions were only partially and also partially deficient, we are in a better situation today.

-Personally, I suspect that in time Hegel will get the status Plato and Aristotle had in the previous 2500 years.
+Personally, I assume that in future Hegel will get the status Plato and Aristotle had in the previous 2500 years.

 Chronological listing (1830-1850)

-In the following I will try to summarize some of the facts there together with many other single observations from various sources chronologically:
+In the following I will try to summarise some of the facts there together with many other single observations from various sources chronologically:

-(The following should be read against the background of the circumstances of Hegel’s last years in Berlin, as described on the Hegel.net Hegel Biography, in the section about Berlin)
+The following should be read against the background of the circumstances of Hegel’s last years in Berlin, as described on the Hegel.net Hegel Biography, in the section about Berlin8.

 The romantic, anti-Hegelian Crown Prince was already getting more and more influence in Hegel’s last years.
 This tendency continues to grow…

-In the course of the publication of Hegel’s works6, which are now organized by the “Friends of the Deceased”, his lectures are now also published, which are more easily accessible, but also easier to misunderstand and easier to attack.
+In the course of the publication of Hegel’s works9, which are now organised by the association of the “Friends of the Deceased”, not only his books but his lectures are now also published10, which are more easily accessible, but also easier to misunderstand and easier to attack.
 Anyone can now take Hegel’s results, without having to consider their derivation from logic etc., and compare them with his own desired / expected results.
-This makes it easier for his enemies to find points of attack, especially in the religious (too little according to their orthodox ideas) and in the political (too liberal).
-At first, the religious criticism will begin the further we move in the pre-March, but the political criticism will also become stronger.
+This makes it easier for his enemies to find points of attack, especially in the religious (in their view too little according to their orthodox ideas) and in the political (in their view too liberal).
+At first, the religious criticism will begin the further we move in the pre-March, but the political criticism will also become stronger.11

-The criticism of religion, which begins with Strauss in the Hegelian school (previously already by Heine, but apparently less noticed there), makes Hegelian philosophy vulnerable in public.
-A dispute for which the Hegelian movement is too weak and which Hegel avoided for good reason
+The criticism of religion, which begins 1835 with Strauss work “Das Leben Jesu”12 in the Hegelian school13 (previously already by Heine14, but apparently less noticed there), makes Hegelian philosophy vulnerable in public.
+A dispute for which the Hegelian movement is too weak and which Hegel avoided for good reason.

-At the end of the 1830s, the only protector of Hegelian philosophy in the administration, the minister of education Altenstein, loses his post (before that, he was still thinking about how he could protect Hegelian philosophy from the religious attacks in connection with Strauß).
-His successor, Eichhorn, a former liberal, is an enemy of the Hegelians.
+1838, the only protector of Hegelian philosophy in the administration, the minister of education Karl vom Stein zum Altenstein, loses his post due to health problems and dies 1840 (before that, he was still thinking about how he could protect Hegelian philosophy from the religious attacks in connection with Strauß).
+His successor 1840-1848, Friedrich Eichhorn, a former liberal, acts as an enemy of the Hegelians (He appoints the Hegel enemies Schelling and Stahl and fires the Hegelain Professors Bruno Bauer Nauwerck).

-In 1840 the crown prince becomes the new king.
-He does everything to hinder Hegelianism or, best of all, “to eradicate the dragon seed of Hegelianism with stump and stem” (so to speak, formulated as an order in his letter of appointment to Schelling).
+In 1841 the crown prince becomes the new Prussian king Frederic Wiliam IV 15.
+He does everything to hinder Hegelianism or, best of all, to eradicate “the dragon seed of Hegelian pantheism” (from his letter of appointment to Schelling16).

-In the Prussian Ministry of Education Trendlenburg will establish itself as a grey eminence, an Aristotelian who still took his exams with Hegel but rejected Hegel.
-His book “Logical Investigations” in 1840 (and the more specific follow-up volume “The Logical Question in Hegel’s System” in 1843), devastatingly criticises Hegel in the eyes of many contemporaries (essentially Trendlenburg misunderstands the transitions in logic, and believes Hegel would try to prove creation from nothing, whereas he puts forward the old saying “from nothing becomes nothing”.
+In Prussian Education matters, Trendelenburg will establish itself as a grey eminence18, an Aristotelian who still took his exams with Hegel but rejected Hegel.
+His book “Logical Investigations” in 184019 (and the more specific follow-up volume “The Logical Question in Hegel’s System” in 184320), devastatingly criticises Hegel in the eyes of many contemporaries (essentially Trendelenburg misunderstands the transitions in logic, and - among others - believes Hegel would try to prove creation from nothing, whereas he puts forward the old saying “from nothing becomes nothing”.
 Refutations by the Hegelians of that time are no longer taken into account by the public).

-in the further process of the “Vormärz” (approximately from 1840-1846) the Young Hegelians are formed, who in a mutually reinforcing process (nicely described by Eßbach7) become more and more radical.
+in the further process of the “Vormärz” (literally “pre March”, the period before the revolution in March 1848, approximately the time from 1841-1848) the Young Hegelians are formed, who in a mutually reinforcing process (nicely described by Eßbach21) become more and more radical.
 Sociologically, they are mainly composed of the Hegelians, who are no longer given professorships.
-Fatally, they lead to a double discretisation of Hegel: in the first phase, they refer to Hegel (most radically Bruno Bauer8 in his “Trumpet”), thus discrediting him with the authorities and conservatives; in the second phase, they criticize Hegel as not radical enough and thus discredit Hegel with the radical left.
+Fatally, they lead to a double discretisation of Hegel: in the first phase, they refer to Hegel (most radically Bruno Bauer22 in his “Posaune”23), thus discrediting him with the authorities and conservatives; in the second phase, they criticise Hegel as not radical enough and thus discredit Hegel with the radical left.

-The further intensification towards 1848 (revolution) also leads to a concentration away from philosophy towards politics (the occupation with Hegel therefore diminishes in the period 1846-48).
+The further intensification towards 1848 (revolution) also leads to a focus away from philosophy towards politics (the occupation with Hegel therefore diminishes in the period 1846-48).

-After the failure of the 1848 revolution, in which many Hegelians took part, either on the side of the insurgents or on the side of the governments (but there they tried to mediate, like Hegel’s son Karl in Mecklenburg), many Hegelians emigrated to the USA, either to escape punishment or out of resignation.
-Those who stay behind have a hangover mood and do not want to know anything more about the Hegelian ideas that were generally associated with the revolution and which are now considered to have failed (Kühnke9 describes this process in detail below)
+After the failure of the 1848 revolution, in which many Hegelians took part, mostly on the side of the insurgents or in some parts also on the side of the governments (but there they tried to mediate, like Hegel’s son Karl in Mecklenburg 24), many Hegelians emigrated to the USA, either to escape punishment or out of resignation.
+Those who stay behind have a hangover mood and do not want to know anything more about the Hegelian ideas that were generally associated with the revolution and which are now considered to have failed and surpressed (Köhnke25 describes this process in detail.
+The part of this article that deals with the period from 1848 onwards, is in most parts based on his investigation and can be followed up more closely in his book, where you will also find the detailed references).

-The hangover leads, now more than 20 years late, to a friendly reception of Schopenhauer’s philosophy, who now has a late opportunity to criticize Hegel.
+The hangover leads, now more than 20 years late, to a friendly reception of Schopenhauer’s philosophy, who now has a late opportunity to criticise Hegel.

-In 1857 the influential Hegel biography of the right-wing liberal Rudolf Haym “Hegel und seine Zeit” is published.
-Most people write that this “cannot be overestimated in its influence”.
-For more details see Losurdo10.
-In this 2nd Hegel biography after that of Rosenkranz, Hegel is portrayed as the conformist reactionary Prussian state philosopher etc. Many false Hegel images can be traced back directly or indirectly to this Hegel biography.
+In 1857 the influential Hegel biography of the right-wing liberal Rudolf Haym “Hegel und seine Zeit”26 is published.
+It has been written that his biography can not be overestimated in its influence on the further Hegel picture.
+For more details see Losurdo27.
+In this 2nd Hegel biography after that of Rosenkranz28, Hegel is portrayed as the conformist reactionary Prussian state philosopher etc. Many false Hegel images can be traced back directly or indirectly to this Hegel biography.
+These have all been refuted by the modern Hegel research of the last 40 years.

 Further negative developments in 2nd half of the 19th century, adding to a climate negative to Hegel

 The emerging natural sciences see Hegel discredited.
-On the one hand, legends surrounding Hegel’s alleged denial of the discovery of the asteroid Ceres in his dissertation (see http://www.hegel-system.de/de/v2133abstaende.htm and http://www.hegel.net/en/ceres.htm ) play a role here, on the other hand, it is also important to note that with the inclusion of Hegel’s lecture notes and manuscripts from 30 years in the additions of natural philosophy, it is now easy for scientists to pick out individual “obviously absurd” and/or incomprehensible quotations from Hegel’s natural philosophy without understanding their backgrounds/concepts/concerns
+On the one hand, legends surrounding Hegel’s alleged denial of the discovery of the asteroid Ceres in his dissertation29 play a role here, on the other hand, it is also important to note that with the inclusion of Hegel’s lecture notes and manuscripts from 30 years in the additions of natural philosophy, it is now easy for scientists to pick out individual “obviously absurd” and/or incomprehensible quotations from Hegel’s natural philosophy without understanding their backgrounds/concepts/concerns.

 Historically, historicism is beginning to assert itself.
 Either the idea of development is denied and every epoch is seen as equally interesting or the previous epochs are automatically inferior (here you can find a connection to the emerging Darwinism).
 This position is also attributed to Hegel and his own work is thus regarded as implicitly refuted, as it has been overtaken by the new development.

 Philosophically the time of the 19th century is rather sterile (and also not particularly critical/free), the post-Hegelian scientific philosophy, as it is practiced at the universities, loses influence in the public sphere (and is also largely forgotten today).
-Through school education, orientation is rather given to Goethe/Schiller and Shakespeare on the one hand, and to the “classics” from Greece and Rome on the other.
-The more recent philosophy takes place in public primarily through Schopenhauer and materialists (and on the other hand warnings against too much materialism, including various romantic/esoteric/spiritualist/irrational movements).
+The more recent philosophy takes place in German public primarily through Schopenhauer and materialists (and on the other hand warnings against too much materialism, including various romantic/esoteric/spiritualist/irrational movements).

 in Marxism, largely unnoticed by the public of the 19th century, the work of Hegel is continued, but the mixing of this tradition with an explicit criticism of Hegel, especially an anti-Hegelian understood materialism (“putting Hegel from the head to the feet”) etc, leads to a non-employment and rejection of Hegel by many Marxists, and to an incorrect and shortened Hegel reception by those who are nevertheless concerned with Hegel.
 This will then still have fatal consequences in the 20th century.